uw-acme/acme-lab-documentation/altas_apu/README.md

-# AAIGEP (automatic algorithm inference in GEP)
+# AAIGEP (Automatic Algorithm Inference in GEP)

 **Paper Publication:**
 "Machine Learning Evaluation in the Global Event Processor FPGA for the ATLAS Trigger Upgrade," JINST 2024
 Authors: Zhixing Jiang, Ben Carlson, Allison Deiana, Jeff Eastlack, Scott Hauck, Shih-Chieh Hsu, Rohin Narayan, Santosh Parajuli, Dennis Yin, Bowen Zuo
 [Paper](https://jinst.sissa.it/jinst/author/docPage.jsp?docId=JINST_054P_0324&docPgType=work)

-## Abstract
+## Introduction
-AAIGEP is a guide for GEP developers to deploy ML models converted by fwx or hls4ml to the GEP framework.
-The concepts can also be applied to other acceleration processes for inferencing the models.
+AAIGEP stands for Automatic Algorithm Inference in the Global Event Processor (GEP), where GEP is a critical, performance-driven component of the ATLAS experiment at the Large Hadron Collider (LHC).
+In this work, we introduce methods to automatically generate machine learning-based algorithms to integrate into the GEP framework.
+We utilize established machine learning to FPGA workflows, such as hls4ml and fwX, to significantly simplify the design process of these algorithms.
+Our findings highlight the potential of integrating machine learning into the GEP for high-energy physics applications, which can greatly enhance the efficiency of the trigger system, thereby allowing the ATLAS experiment to gather more data and achieve more scientific breakthroughs.
+The method can also be applied to other applications that require real-time processing of large volumes of data.

 ## News
 - **2024-03:** Our paper has been accepted to JINST 2024.